PoPoPoPony/LandscapePainter/README.md

     ![](posters/setting_up_windows.png)

 2. Install the WSL
-* Open the PowerShell with the admin, and enter :
+* Run the PowerShell as the administrator, and enter :
 ```
 wsl --install -d Ubuntu
 ```
-* After setting up the username and password, you can close the window
+* After setting up the username and password, you can close the window.

-3. Set the WSL version to 2
+1. Update the WSL to version 2.
 * Open the CMD, and enter :
 ```
 wsl --set-version Ubuntu 2
 ```

-4. (Optional) For Windows 10 user, if you can't update to WSL2, you can <a href="https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi">download</a> the package and update manually
+1. (Optional) For Windows 10 user, if you can't update to WSL2, you can <a href="https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi">download</a> the package and update manually.

-5. Check your WSL environment
+5. Check your WSL environment.
 * Open the CMD, and enter :
 ```
 wsl -l -v
 ```
-* Make sure you have the WSL2 environment
+* Make sure you have the WSL2 environment.

 ### Docker Installation
 1. Install Docker
 * (For Windows user) While installing the docker, make sure the WSL2 option checked.
-2. (For Windows user) Setting up the WSL backend
+2. (For Windows user) Setting up the WSL backend.
     ![](posters/docker_setting.png)
-    * After setting up, restart the docker and check the new config has been applied
+    * After setting up the WSL backend, restart the docker and check the new config applied.

-3. Check the environment using following command
+3. Check the environment using the following command.
 ```
 docker run --rm --gpus all nvidia/cuda:11.0.3-base-ubuntu20.04 nvidia-smi
 ```
-* If all settings are ready, the following infomation will be showed
+* If all settings are ready, the following infomation below will be showed.
 ![](posters/nvidia-smi_in_docker.png)

 ## Repository Structure